digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 The floating leg depends on a reference rate, which is defined by the *referenceRateId* variable.

-The *issuerPaysFix* variable is used to specifiy whether the issuer pays the fix or the floating leg.
+The *issuerPaysFix* variable is used to specify whether the issuer pays the fix or the floating leg.
 This is not needed for bonds, because the regular payments are always in one direction (from the issuer to the holder).
 However, in the case of a swap with two counterparties A and B, we need the *issuerPaysFix* variable to specify who pays fix and who pays floating.
 In this example, the issuer pays the floating leg.